- Meet our Chief Executive

 Why work at DHS?

 The Department of Human Services (DHS), is one of South Australia's most diverse Government departments.
-It brings together a range of services, funding and policy responsibilities which together support safety, equality, opportunity and justice across South Australia.
-Our vision is Communities for all: opportunities for everyone.
-Working for DHS (PDF 116.0 KB) is a hugely rewarding experience in whatever role you choose.
+It brings together a range of services, funding and policy responsibilities which together support our vision: Fairness, opportunity and choice for all South Australians.
+Working for DHS is a hugely rewarding experience in whatever role you choose.

 We think happy people are productive people.
 That is why we are serious about our commitment to providing a friendly yet professional environment for our staff.
 Our culture is dynamic, outcome-focused, team-orientated and highly successful.
 We welcome a mix of employees from diverse backgrounds with a range of skills and experience to contribute to our organisation.